First Aid (FA) at Work – Manager Guide

 - The Health and Safety (First Aid) Regulations require employers to offer adequate and FA equipment, facilities and people so that immediate help is available

-- Under the Management of Health and Safety at Work Regulations 1999 assessments should include any risk to health.
+- The Management of Health and Safety at Work Regulations 1999 specifies risk assessments.
 For first aiders this could include the possibility of infection from others; employers may need to consider whether to offer the Hepatitis B vaccination.

 How can Occupational Health Services help you?

 When working in high-risk environments (e.g. railway, diving, nuclear, construction) occupational health services can assist with:

 - The FA needs assessment, gauging the risk of health emergencies and injuries and factors that could influence this